-While developing students’ abilities in writing, reading, research, problem solving, and critical thinking, classes also emphasize character traits such as inclusiveness, respect for differences, self-sufficiency, cooperation, and the ability to take risks with courage.
-The life skills for organization are also integrated into every child’s day.
-Students experience what they need to prepare for the rest of their lives, and their future successes will be proof of that.
+While developing skills in writing, reading, research, problem solving, and critical thinking, classes also emphasize character traits such as inclusiveness, respect for differences, self-sufficiency, cooperation, and the ability to take risks with courage.
+These "Mission Skills" are what students need to prepare for the rest of their lives, and their future successes will be proof of that.